CoLadder: Supporting Programmers with Hierarchical Code Generation in Multi-Level Abstraction: Findings

-Participants navigated across various levels of prompt blocks during code verification and noted that \sys{} significantly enhanced their ability to verify generated code ($\text{Mdn} = 6.0 > 3.0, p = .006$) in comparison to \baseline{}.
-Participants found it more effective to navigate and make precise modifications with \sys{} as they could adopt a \pqt{modular approach}{P11}.
-They could verify code in segments with the code highlight feature, which \pqt{reduced cognitive load.}{P4} Folding and presenting different segments of code depending on the structure of the task allows programmers to \pqt{more easily control the depth of verification required.}{P6} Some suggested that having a structural mental model formed beforehand allowed them to \pqt{swiftly locate the segments needing changes.}{P8}
+Participants found it more effective to navigate and make precise modifications with \sys{} as they could adopt a modular approach.
+They could evaluate code in segments with the code highlight feature, which \pqt{reduced cognitive load.}{P4} Folding and presenting different segments of code depending on the structure of the task allows programmers to \pqt{more easily control the depth of verification required.}{P6} Some suggested that having a structural intention formed beforehand allowed them to \pqt{swiftly locate the segments needing changes.}{P8} We observed that most participants (10/12) do not evaluate the entire program but evaluate them segments by segments, as they do not worry about the \pqt{possibility of the LLM incorrectly concatenating my [their] code or using different variable names.}{P11} \rv{ Participants in the \baseline{} condition, on the other hand, encountered difficulties in identifying differences from the integrated prompt.
+The majority of participants (9/12) expressed frustration with the time-consuming process of \pqt{constantly verifying the same code,}{P7} which at times led them to opt for directly modifying the code.
+P5 further reported the challenges of not knowing whether all their intentions were effectively conveyed to \baseline{} and not being able to discern \qt{which prompts were attributed to incorrect results.} }